chamberlainlondon/chamberlainlondon.github.io/_pages/about.md

 ## Professional Experience

-### Real Estate Financial Analyst Intern, Capital Commercial Investments

-[Capital Commercial](https://capitalcommercial.com/) is a real estate private equity firm specializing in office and industrial acquisitions and asset management with $2.2B+ AUM.
-Since June 2025, I have been a Financial Analyst Intern, where I support acquisitions financial analysts, asset managers, and our executive team.
-My daily responsibilities involve underwriting office acquisitions in Argus Enterprise and Microsoft Excel, researching and analyzing office submarket data in CoStar, producing proprietary quarterly investment reports for current investors, and sourcing potential limited partners for future investment opportunities.

 ### Wealth Management Intern & Wealth Management Analyst, The Fox Alliance Wealth Advisors

 [The Fox Alliance](https://www.foxalliancewealth.com/) is a wealth management and tax strategy firm founded in 2014 and headquartered in Austin, Texas.
 Since September 2021, I have been a Wealth Management Intern, where I support financial advisors and planners in enhancing operational efficiency and client service.
 My daily responsibilities involve analyzing client and investment data, developing new financial models, creating financial dashboards, and producing proprietary investment research for the firm.